 Recommendation #2: Monitor your coupons and loyalty programs

 On the other hand, it’s also a critical time to reduce friction for shoppers who want to check out as a guest without creating an account or joining a loyalty program.
-During gift-giving season especially, not all of your shoppers are part of your long-term target audience.
-Get out of the way of shoppers who just want to quickly make a purchase for now.
+During gift-giving season, not all of your shoppers are your target audience.
+Get out of the way of shoppers who just want to quickly make a purchase and move on.

 Recommendation #3: Make product research easy

 Research is becoming an increasingly common and important part of buyer behavior.
-In fact, in a recent FullStory survey, 51% of consumers said they will research more carefully before making purchases in 2022.
+In fact, in a 2022 FullStory survey, 51% of consumers said they have begun researching more carefully before making purchases online.

-Here are two signals that are unique to FullStory insights that can help you monitor and improve the experience for shoppers who may be doing product research:
+Here are three signals in FullStory that can help you monitor and improve the experience for shoppers who may be doing product research:

-Copy/paste: Shoppers who are using copy/paste are most likely comparison-shopping between sites.
-For example, if you see a high abandonment rate associated with users who are copying and pasting, you may be losing customers to a better deal (or a better digital experience).
-That’s the perfect time to optimize your offer.
+Copy/paste: Shoppers who are using copy/paste are most likely comparison shopping between sites.
+For example, if you see a high abandonment rate associated with users who are copying and pasting, you may be being beat out by a better deal (or a better digital experience).

 Pinch-to-zoom: If shoppers are using pinch-to-zoom on your web or mobile site, it likely indicates that something is difficult to see.
 This can be frustrating, and may even cause customers to look elsewhere for a more user-friendly shopping experience.